L. A. Park: World Championship Wrestling (1996–2000)

 When WCW began using a number of AAA wrestlers for their cruiserweight division in mid to late 1996, La Parka gained worldwide exposure by appearing on WCW's weekly television shows and PPVs.
 La Parka often wrestled against other AAA Luchadors such as Juventud Guerrera or Super Caló and often teamed with Psicosis (known in WCW as Psychosis).
 Due to La Parka's more comedic style he stood out from the rest of the AAA wrestlers who were generally high fliers.
-He was nicknamed "the chairman of WCW" due to the fact that he often carried a chair to the ring, play air guitar on it during his entrances and generally use it both in matches and in post match celebrations.
+He was nicknamed "the chairman of WCW" due to the fact that he often carried a chair to the ring, played air guitar on it during his entrances and generally used it both in matches and in post match celebrations.
 At one point he and Psychosis were managed by Sonny Onoo, although the team failed to achieve much success as a unit.
 He later dropped Onoo as a manager and begin to feud with Psychosis and Disco Inferno.
 While La Parka often wrestled on WCW's Monday Nitro show his PPV appearances were rare.
 On July 13, he teamed with Psychosis and Villano IV on the undercard of WCW's Bash at the Beach PPV, losing to Héctor Garza, Juventud Guerrera and Lizmark Jr. He also wrestled at SuperBrawl VIII, losing to Disco Inferno.

 La Parka's biggest achievement in WCW did not even involve Adolfo Tapia.
 One night in a match against Randy Savage, La Parka suddenly executed Diamond Dallas Page's finisher, the Diamond Cutter on Savage and gained the pinfall.
-After the match "La Parka" unmasked to show that it was Savage's rival Diamond Dallas Page under the mask, using the ruse to get back at Savage.
-A couple of weeks later, Savage wrestled against the real La Parka defeating him to gain a small measure of revenge.
+After the match "La Parka" unmasked to show that it was in fact Page under the mask, using the ruse to get back at Savage during their rivalry.
+A couple of weeks later, Savage wrestled against the real La Parka, defeating him to gain a small measure of revenge.

 In October 1998, La Parka became part of Eddie Guerrero's Latino World Order (LWO), a group that also included Psychosis, Juventud Guerrera, Villano IV, Villano V, El Dandy, Silver King, Héctor Garza, Damián 666, and a reluctant Rey Mysterio Jr. The group feuded mainly with Konnan and Perry Saturn.
 In January 1999, Guerrero was injured in a car accident and the LWO group was subsequently abandoned.

 When Vince Russo and Ed Ferrara took over the creative portion of WCW in late 1999, the duo had Ferrara's voice dub English over the intercom while La Parka would be doing interviews in Spanish.
 This often ended with a confused Gene Okerlund exclaiming "What the hell was that?!"
 Among other things the voice-over explained that La Parka was a fan of Skeletor from Masters of the Universe and other comedic comments.
-During this time, he teamed with Kaz Hayashi, a Japanese wrestler who also used a "Comedic voice over" gimmick and referred to La Parka as "Skull Captain".
-La Parka left WCW in 2000.
+During this time, he teamed with Kaz Hayashi, a Japanese wrestler who also used a "comedic voice over" gimmick and referred to La Parka as "Skull Captain".
+La Parka left WCW in March 2000 before WCW was bought by WWF a year later.